DDS Spring (DENS)

 DENS 2801 Preclinical Oral & Maxillofacial Surgery (1 Credit)

-Students are exposed to the basic principles of surgery, especially oral surgery.
 This course emphasizes the concepts of patient management: medical and dental history taking, review of systems, tissue handling, and wound repair.
 Students learn basic surgical principles associated with uncomplicated and complicated exodontia, soft tissue mucoperiosteal flap design, aseptic technique, and surgical armamentarium.
-Other areas of emphasis include assessing the importance of vital signs and assessing bleeding disorders as they relate to the surgical patient.
-The informed consent process and medicolegal issues are presented in the context of the clinician's duty and responsibility as it relates to standard of care issues and the surgery patient.
-This course also teaches students to develop an organization of thought in patient/case presentation.
 0-100 (DENT) Begin 2001D

 DENS 2804 Essentials in Medicine I (3 Credits)

-The course is design to prepare students to recognize the physical signs of systemic disease while learning the essential techniques of medical history and physical.
+The course is designed to prepare students to recognize the physical signs of systemic disease, while learning the essential techniques of obtaining a medical history and physical examination.
 Students learn to collect adequate information of factual information, correlate and analyze clinical and radiographic findings, establish a differential diagnosis and develop a dental management plan based upon the patient's treatment needs.
-Pathology, pathophysiology, medical pharmacology, and dental management are emphasized.
-A practical application component will be provided.
 0-100 (DENT) Begin 2001D

 DENS 2915 Implantology I (1.5 Credits)